ffrankies/BigDataTextSummarization/README.md

 - YARN for managing cluster resources.

 I suspect we'll be using this quite a bit, but will not be doing anything crazy with it.

+Our unlabeled data is currently in the hadoop file system.
+It is stored in the ff directory: `/user/cs4984cs5984f18_team12/unalabed/`.
+This contains a WARC file and an index file into the WARC records.